kabirt7/eShop/README.md

 - new Carousel component is needed.
 Current implementation is broken.
 I have a better implementation in mind that will be live very soon.
 Also, scrolling doesn't feel smooth.
 - Overall styling upgrade.
 Doesn’t look sleek at all.
 Colors I'm happy with though.
 - Favourite Button on cart page submitting.
-Need fix and add this functionality to the product page
+Need fix and add this functionality to the product page.
 - Need to add Product bios

 ## Features